offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

       }
       ```

-    * breaking an existing edge by placing an internal node inbetween, then attaching to that internal node
+    * adding an internal node inbetween an edge (breaking it into two) and attaching to that internal node

       ```{dot}
       graph G {